JoergRuebesamen/jazzChords2DB/README.md

  read jazz chord changes into a database
  Many even longer chord patterns in jazz standards are widely reused in other songs.
  I want to be able to identify those similarities regardless of the original key of the score.
- For that I reduce the color and complexety of the scores and store them in simpler key independent versions inspired by Roman Numeral Notation in addition to the original changes.
+ For that I reduce the color and complexety of the chords in the scores and store them in simpler key independent versions inspired by Roman Numeral Notation in addition to the original changes.

- Input is currently a directory with community maintained lead sheets in IMPROVISOR's ls format. see https://www.cs.hmc.edu/~keller/jazz/improvisor/
+ Input is currently a directory with community maintained lead sheets in IMPROVISOR's ls format. see https://www.cs.hmc.edu/~keller/jazz/improvisor/ There are roughly tree thousand songs at the moment.

  Slash idler get replaced by the preceding chord.
  Repeated chords in one measure get skipped.